star-system-labs/protocol-fees/README.md

 - **Single Admin**: Only the `releaser` can withdraw assets
 - **Atomic Operations**: Full balance transfers only

-The Asset Sink defines one role: the `releaser`, which can atomically transfer the full balance of specified assets to a recipient address.
+The Token Jar defines one role: the `releaser`, which can atomically transfer the full balance of specified assets to a recipient address.

 ### 2. Fee Sources

-Fee Sources are adapter contracts that channel fees from various protocols into the local Asset Sink.
+Fee Sources are adapter contracts that channel fees from various protocols into the local Token Jar.
 They handle the diversity of fee collection mechanisms across different protocols.

 #### Push vs Pull Models

 **Push Sources** (e.g., Uniswap V2):

-- Fees automatically flow to Asset Sink
+- Fees automatically flow to Token Jar
 - Direct integration with protocol fee recipients
 - Minimal ongoing maintenance